Thomassantosa/SmartHarvest/Cloud Computing Development/README.md

 4. Prepare the database, you can use XAMPP or other, after the database ready you can continue to the next step,

-5. Add new File name it `.env` and copy the text from `.env.development` in the root folder
+5. in the root folder, add New File name it `.env` and copy the configuration from `.env.development` file

    - Add your `DATABASE_URL`
    - If you not use my Mysql, change the datasource db provider in file `prisma/schema.prisma` adjust to your database